-- To be provided with information regarding their rights and responsibilities - To have action appropriate to the circumstances taken if a complaint proves to be vexatious or malicious - To be informed promptly of the substance of the bullying or harassment complaint - To be provided with sufficiently detailed information to allow them to respond to the complaint, including where necessary, the identity of the complainant - To have an opportunity and sufficient time to respond to the complaint - To seek advice from management and professional and confidential support offered through the EAP or other support services. - To have the issues raised treated in a fair and appropriately confidential manner - To be informed of all decisions and progress made which may affect them, including with respect to any substantiated complaints, with consideration given to the privacy of other parties - To have a support person present at any meetings they attend relating to the complaint - To have access to any records of meetings which they attended to enable them to comment on those records.
+- To have action appropriate to the circumstances taken if a complaint proves to be vexatious or malicious - To be informed promptly of the substance of the bullying or harassment complaint - To be provided with sufficiently detailed information to allow them to respond to the complaint, including where necessary, the identity of the complainant - To have an opportunity and sufficient time to respond to the complaint - To seek advice from management and professional and confidential support offered through the EAP or other support services. - To have the issues raised treated in a fair and appropriately confidential manner - To be informed of all decisions and progress made which may affect them, including with respect to any substantiated complaints, with consideration given to the privacy of other parties - To have a support person present at any meetings they attend relating to the complaint - To have access to any records of meetings which they attended to enable them to comment on those records.

-4.10 Support persons
+4.9 Support persons